 - embed an effective State Safety Programme that delivers our Acceptable Level of Safety Performance.

 Our priority is the safety of commercial air transport but we recognise that this goes beyond where the UK has regulatory control, such as overseas destinations, and non-UK operators flying into the UK.
 This also includes operators of large complex aircraft and helicopters, police air operators, Helicopter emergency operations and Search and Rescue operations.

 Other aviation activities take place in the UK beyond commercial air transport and the State Safety Board (See State Safety Programme stakeholders) actively monitors these through safety performance indicators to seek no deviation from the UK Acceptable Level of Safety Performance.
 This covers areas such as, but not exclusive to, General Aviation, Non-Commercial Complex (NCC) operators and Specialised Operations (SPO).

-State safety performance indicators will be identified, linked to these objectives and these will be regularly monitored for trends.
+State safety performance indicators have been identified, linked to these objectives and published in the National Aviation Safety Plan.
+These are constantly monitored for trends.
 This will allow a sufficiently detailed picture to enable targeted intervention earlier before accidents and incidents occur.
 This is achieved through safety improvement actions, targeted oversight, or changes in policy and will be included in appropriate safety plans.

 The State Safety Board will review the state safety objectives at least annually to ensure they remain appropriate for the UK.

 Please enter your comments below, or use our usual service contacts if a specific matter requires an answer.